Frequently Asked Questions

 Are court records accessible to anyone?

-Most court records are accessible to all parties per the state or county open records laws.
+Most court records are accessible to the public under applicable state or local law.
 However, case files detailing restricted information, including abuse of minors, sexual assault, and ongoing criminal investigations, are usually sealed from public viewing.

 Is it legal to look up someone's personal court records?

 Personal court records are accessible depending on the jurisdiction.
 Some states and counties allow access to civil or criminal records for legal purposes.
-Access to records cannot be used for discrimination or harassment.
+Access to records cannot be used for employment screening, tenant screening, credit, insurance, licensing, benefits determinations, stalking, harassment, or any other use prohibited by law or our Terms.

 Are online court record reports accurate?